 Tigernut Pulp flour is flour produced from the tuber of the tiger nut plant.
 It is gluten-free, nut-

 Tigernut flour can be made in two ways, by drying off the leftover pulp from making tiger nut milk (kunnu aya, horchata de chufas) and by grinding into powder the dehydrated whole tuber giving you Pure tigernut flour.
-Both ways are good though the flours produced have a few differences which have to be put into consideration when using either.
+Both ways are good although the flours produced have a few differences which have to be put into consideration when using either.

 The Tigernut Pulp flour is sometimes referred to as home-made Tigernut flour.
 Most of the carbohydrate goes with the milk produced leaving behind a high fibre, low-carb flour (less than 1 g of net carbs per tablespoon).
 The texture is light and airy, it is not so sweet, the moisture and oil content is low.
 You can buy Tigernut flour online from Jumia.com.

-To make tigernut pulp flour
+To make Tigernut pulp flour

 Tigernuts water Blender Cheese cloth/chiffon cloth